 Many duplicate benefits FTC arbitrage transactions involve participants that are financial institutions (banks, securities firms, insurance companies, etc.).
-This is probably attributable to several factors, including the fact that (i) these financial institutions would in any event be making the sort of portfolio investments that typically are made in these transactions, as part of their ordinary business activity (and raising funds to do so), and thus these transactions simply enhance the after-tax returns of the participants on such investments (or provide funding at attractive rates); (ii) financial institutions are often in a better position to utilize the foreign tax credits that are generated in these transactions (even where the credits offset only tax on income from these transactions) due to the highly technical "basket" rules under the Code Sec.
-904 limitation; and (iii) these transactions are extraordinarily complex as a financial, legal and tax matter, and most other companies are not set up to handle them.
+This is probably attributable to several factors, including the fact that (i) these financial institutions would in any event be making the sort of portfolio investments that typically are made in these transactions (and raising funds to do so) and thus these transactions simply enhance the after-tax returns of the participants on such investments (or provide funding at attractive rates), (ii) financial institutions are often in a better position to utilize the foreign tax credits that are generated in these transactions (even where the credits offset only tax on income from these transactions) due to the highly technical "basket" rules under the section 904 limitation, and (iii) these transactions are extraordinarily complex as a financial, legal and tax matter, and most other companies are not set up to handle them.